Koromix/tytools/README.md

 the host.

 When you want to target a specific device, use `tyc <command> --board "[<serial>][@<location>]"`.
-_serial_ is the USB serial number, _location_ is specific to ty and can be found using `tyc list`.
+_serial_ is the USB serial number, _location_ can be a virtual path computed by ty (see `tyc list`) or an OS-specific device path (e.g. /dev/hidraw1 or COM1).
 Either can be omitted.

 Tag filter       | Result
 ---------------- | ---------------------------------------------------------------------------
 714230           | Select board with serial number 714230
-@usb-1-2-2       | Select the board plugged in USB port 'usb-1-2-2' 714230@usb-1-2-2 | Select the board plugged in 'usb-1-2-2' only if its serial number is 714230
+@usb-1-2-2       | Select the board plugged in USB port 'usb-1-2-2'
+@COM1            | Select the board linked to the OS-specific device 'COM1' 714230@usb-1-2-2 | Select the board plugged in 'usb-1-2-2' only if its serial number is 714230

 You can learn about the various commands using `tyc help`.
 Get specific help for them using